 Click to start the show.

-What if Art did not exist
+What if Art did not exist? is for sale for $9,000.

 In the spirit of Modernism, shareware, and open source apps, I will now do what Sol LeWitt would have done, were he with us now.
 That is, I will offer precise instructions as to how any artist, artist's assistant, or art student can reproduce the work exactly as it appears here.
 If you do embark on such an endeavor, I wish you the best of fortune, asking only that you report outcomes to these pages.